ryanwoconnor/NestAddonforSplunk/README.md

 ====================
 System Requirements: This app is tested and working on Ubuntu and OSX 10.11.

+The main purpose for this Add-on is to get your data into Splunk in a fast and efficient manner.
+To visualize your data please also install (https://splunkbase.splunk.com/app/3219/)

 Installation:
 ---------------------
-Installation for this add-on is fairly straight forward and you can be up and running in a matter of minutes.

-If you need assistance with the app you can use the following instructions or reach out on Splunk Answers.

-### Obtaining an Authorization Code for your Nest Account:

-Simply use the following instructions to get started collecting your data in Splunk.

-1. Visit the following URL: https://home.nest.com/login/oauth2?client_id=f4151b70-db18-43ac-a12b-1fbcd5f1cba9&state=STATE
-2. Click accept to allow this app to query your device.
-3. After authorizing this app, you will be granted an APIKey in a JSON Format like the following: {"api_key":"**<api_key>**"}.
-The <api_key> section in quotes is what you want to copy.
-4. Copy the api_key provided to you into a new stanza in nest_tokens.conf in the $SPLUNK_HOME/etc/apps/NestAddonforSplunk/local directory.
-(See the sample format in $SPLUNK_HOME/etc/apps/NestAddonforSplunk/default/nest_tokens.conf)
-5. Restart Splunk.
-6. Data may take sometime to start populating.
-It depends on how often you are interacting with your Nest Devices and/or App.
+To install this add-on, you can can navigate to “Manage Apps” in your Splunk installation and then “Browse More Apps”.
+From there you can find the Nest Add-on for Splunk and install it.

+Distributed Environment requirements: In a distributed environment, this Add-on is only needed on your Indexing tier.

 Configuration:
 ---------------------

-This app should just work and start indexing your data once it's configured.
-It's main purpose is to get your data into Splunk in a fast and efficient manner.
-To visualize your data please also install (https://splunkbase.splunk.com/app/3219/)
+From your Splunk installation:

+1. Go to Manage Apps
+2. Find the the "Setup" link for the Nest Add-on for Splunk.
+3. There you will be provided with a Graphical User Interface for configuring the Add-on.

 Deauthorizing an access token